jrjohnson1231/MYoHOME/README.md

 Screenshot of the UI has been included in this repository for viewing.

-Creators: John Johnson, Prathm Juneja, Robert Simari, Nick
+Creators: John Johnson, Prathm Juneja, Robert Simari, Nick Pellegrino